 Civil Engineering Discipline Options

-The CEE at Illinois program comprises seven main disciplines: Construction Engineering and Management, Construction Materials, Environmental Engineering and Science, Environmental Hydrology and Hydraulic Engineering, Geotechnical Engineering, Structural Engineering, and Transportation Engineering.
+The CEE at Illinois program comprises seven main disciplines: Construction Engineering and Management, Construction Materials, Environmental Engineering and Science, Geotechnical Engineering, Structural Engineering, Transportation Engineering and Water Resources Engineering and Science.
 Additionally, three interdisciplinary programs give students a broad, systems-level perspective on the complex civil and environmental challenges facing the world today: Sustainable and Resilient Infrastructure Systems, Energy-Water-Environment Sustainability and Societal Risk Management.